Gravitational radiation from inspiralling compact binaries to N$^3$LO in the Effective Field Theory approach: Conservative dynamics at N LO

 \section{Conservative dynamics at N$^3$LO}

-We start by rederiving the results in \cite{Foffa:2011ub} for the conservative dynamics of the binary system, which will be needed to derive the equations of motion entering in the GW flux.
+We start by rederiving the conservative part of the dynamics of the binary system at 3PN order, which will be needed to derive the equations of motion entering in the GW flux.
 Moreover, since it is actually inconsequential in the radiation sector, we perform this computation without resorting to a further decomposition of the gravitational field into polarization modes \cite{Foffa:2011ub}, thus providing yet another independent check of the results.
 For the computation of the gravitational potential, we only require the (instantaneous) propagator for potential modes, with the structure,

 where $P_{\mu \nu; \alpha \beta}=\frac{1}{2}\left[\eta_{\mu \alpha}\eta_{\nu \beta}+\eta_{\mu \beta}\eta_{\nu \alpha}-\frac{2}{d-1}\eta_{\mu \nu}\eta_{\alpha \beta}\right]$.
 We display in Fig.~\ref{fig:potential_3pn} a representative set of Feynman topologies, entering at ${\cal O}(G^4)$, with the dashed lines representing the propagator of potential modes and the solid lines representing the (non-propagating) worldlines, treated as external sources.
 See App.~\ref{sec:app_2pn} for additional terms, including those responsible for departures from instantaneity, see also App. \ref{app:sub_cons} for various other contributions.
 4pt We employ the IBP program \texttt{LiteRed} to facilitate the reduction of the integrand families into a smaller collection of independent set of (``three-loop") Feynman master integrals, which we evaluate in dim. reg., yielding